Or just go ahead and try it. Start your free 30 days of evaluation today and download

 The ssh client will then forward the connection request to the secure shell server which makes the connection to the destination host.
 This way, the ssh client could let an unencrypted rsh software access arbitrary rsh servers on the remote network through the encrypted data channel.

 Other SSH Client Features and RequirementsIn other words, there are many benefits to using SSH for connections.
 On top of the encryption of the data transfer and secure key exchange, the secure shell protocol also offers verification that you are connected to the correct computer.

 This may seem surprising, but it makes perfect sense.
 Keep in mind that if somebody were able to control any part of the communication path, they could actually reroute the traffic to another computer.
 This could then play the role of the computer which you actually wanted to connect to (this is called a man-in-the-middle attack), and could either display fake data or obtain information from the client computer.
 A feature called known_hosts can prevent this.

+To be able to connect to various different servers, the ssh client it has to support latest key exchange and encryption protocols, because what seemed unbreakable five years ago, is considered less so today.
 Most server continually switch to more advanced encryption methods, ssh clients need to support these as well.

 SSH Connection via Proxy